Prostate Cancer: Glossary

 CAT scan: an X-ray technique using computer technology to produce a film showing a detailed cross-section of tissue.
 A CAT scan may be recommended so your doctor can check for swollen or enlarged lymph nodes, which might mean the cancer has spread.
 Generally, a CAT scan is only used if the cancer is large, of a high grade, or associated with a very high PSA level.

 Chemotherapy: in cancer treatment, refers to the use of drugs whose main effect is either to kill or slow the growth of rapidly multiplying cells.
 Chemotherapy usually includes a combination of drugs, since this is more effective than a single drug given alone.
-There are many drug combinations used to treat prostate cancer.
+There are several drug combinations used to treat prostate cancer.

 Chronic: persisting over a long period of time.